State of South Carolina

 Enroll and manage your benefits anytime, anywhere—plus, our expert counselors are here to help whenever you need support.
 Login Instructions

-Schedule a meeting with a licensed benefits counselor - online, by phone, or in person - to explore your options, get your questions answered, and complete your enrollment.
+Schedule a meeting with a licensed benefits counselor—by phone, Zoom, or in person—to explore your options, get your questions answered, and receive assistance with your enrollment.

-Download The Standard Voluntary Benefits flyer and put it to work.
+Download the American Heritage Life voluntary benefits flyer and put it to work.
 Employees can share it with family and coworkers, and employers can distribute it across their teams.
 Add it to enrollment packets, new hire kits, break rooms, intranet posts—wherever people look for benefits info.

 MyBenefits, our 24/7 customer service portal, makes claim submission easy.
 And if you sign up for direct deposit, your benefit could be in your bank account in days!